gper00/gper00/README.md

 <h1>Hi there, I'm <a href="https://github.com/devChampl00">ijii</a> 👋</h1>

 I love exploring web development, especially JavaScript technologies, and I’m always excited to learn and build cool stuff.
-Besides coding, I enjoy reading books and watching movies—they’re a great way to spark new ideas and unwind.
-I’m also into sports like football, working out, and boxing to stay active and push my limits.
+I’m also into sports like football ofcourse and working out lilbit to stay active and push my limits.

-Another thing I really enjoy is playing chess—it’s both fun and challenging.
+Another thing I really enjoy is playing chess, it’s both fun and challenging.
 If you’re up for a game, I’d be more than happy to play!

 <p align="center">
   <a href="mailto:alfariziuchiha@gmail.com"><img src="https://img.shields.io/badge/Email-D14836?style=for-the-badge&logo=gmail&logoColor=white"></a>